cortexlabs/cortex/docs/clusters/management/create.md

 vpc_cidr: 192.168.0.0/16

 # instance type for prometheus
-# use a bigger instance if the cluster is expected to grow past the thousand node (or api replica) threshold
+# use a bigger instance if the cluster is expected to grow past the thousand node (or api replica) mark
 prometheus_instance_type: "t3.medium"
 ```